Super Happy Fun America (SHFA) and Citizens Organized to Restore Rights (CORR)

 Leonard E. Hull Jr., Dighton, MA

-Speaker at CORR meeting 3/7/2022.
+Speaker at CORR meetings on 3/7/2022 and 4/3/2023.
 Member of the Dighton Board of Selectmen.
 Previously a member of the Dighton-Rehoboth School Committee for 16 years and a social studies teacher in Taunton, MA schools for 30 years.

 Bill Moore, Dighton, MA